-You really don’t need a fancy shmancy blender to make this work.
+You really don’t need a fancy-shmancy blender to make this work.
 My little single-serving blender was less than $15 dollars and does quite well with frozen fruit, which is quite a bit softer than ice.
 I did add a couple ice cubes at the end to make it extra thick, and they broke down well enough.

+A little sugar goes a long way in this drink to balance the acidity of the berries and the wine.
 Powdered sugar is the sweetener of choice here because it’s the easiest to dissolve in super cold liquids.
 Second best would probably be honey, but be aware that it is much more dense than the super light and fluffy powdered sugar, so you’ll likely need much less.
 Start with a teaspoon and then add more to your liking.

 The ingredient amounts listed below are estimates and will vary with the size of the fruit, your blender, and drink size.
 The amounts listed below made approximately 1.75 cups, which is either one really large drink (go big or go home, right?) or two smaller drinks (Okay, fine, this is probably a more realistic size for me).